vendia/blog/posts/2022-07-07-3-core-use-cases-for-vendia-share-in-the-semiconductor-industry.md

   - Vikrant Kahlir
 ---

-Electronic technology providers and products emphasize trust, reliability, and performance.
-However, consistent assurance requires continuous monitoring and inspection of the entire supply chain (design, assembly, maintenance, and warranty…).
+Electronic technology providers place a strong emphasis on performance, dependability, and trust.
+However, constant monitoring and inspection of the entire supply chain (design, assembly, maintenance, and warranty...) is necessary for consistent assurance.
+In this blog, we discuss three key use cases that semiconductor firms must implement in order to keep their promises of performance, dependability, and trust, while also keeping sustainibility in mind.

 ## Traceability for your secure supply chain